 Reporting is particularly great in SE Ranking.
 There's a great white-label drag and drop report builder.
 You can connect to Google Analytics & Search Console to provide a holistic view of rankings, traffic and conversions & other SEO factors (e.g. site audit issues, backlinkss) all in one place.

-SE Ranking's pricing is accessible, starting from around $25 per month (paid annually) or $30 (paid monthly), which makes it a much more accessible alternative to Ahrefs.
+SE Ranking's pricing starting from around $25 per month (paid annually) or $30 (paid monthly), which makes it a much more accessible alternative to Ahrefs.
 That's with daily rank tracking updates; you can get discounts for dropping the frequency too.

 Higher prices raise limits like number of keywords tracked, backlinks monitored, web pages audited etc., and add new features like page change monitoring & white labelling.

 Semrush is arguably the only tool which can completely replace Ahrefs, and do more.
 Lately with Ahrefs' reliability & pricing issues, I've seen quite a lot of customers switching from Ahrefs to Semrush.